-Joseph Walker, M.D.Assistant Professor of Orthopaedic Surgery, UConn Health
+Joseph Walker, M.D.Assistant Professor of Orthopedic Surgery

 UConn Musculoskeletal Institute

-Dr. Joseph Walker is an assistant professor in the Department of Orthopaedic Surgery and Neurosurgery at UConn Health.
+Dr. Joseph Walker is an assistant professor in the Department of Orthopedic Surgery and Neurosurgery at UConn Health.
 He practices primarily in the Comprehensive Spine Center at the UConn Musculoskeletal Institute.
 Dr. Walker completed a fellowship in pain medicine at Harvard University.
 He specializes in the diagnosis and non-operative management of disorders of the neck and back, including epidural steroid and axial spine injections, acupuncture, and electrodiagnostic studies.

 |B.A.||Johns Hopkins University||Behavioral Biology|